-Koh Chang is situated in the Gulf of Thailand and close to the Cambodian border.
+Koh Chang island is situated in the Gulf of Thailand close to the Cambodian border.
 It is a real tropical getaway.
 Being a national park, nature is well protected.
-Development is mainly around the beautiful sandy beaches on the west coast.
+Hotel development is mainly around the beautiful sandy beaches on the west coast.
 The rest of the Island is very mountainous and covered in green rainforest, one of the oldest in Thailand.
 There is only one road so it is hard to get lost.
-Most bigger hotels are in the north on White Sand Beach and Klong Prao, the south of the island offers smaller accomodation and hostels.
+Most of the bigger hotels are in the north on White Sand Beach and Klong Prao, the south of the island as Lonelybeach, Bailan and Bang bao offer smaller accomodation and hostels.
 The island has hotels, hostels, rooms, bungalows and dormitories, something for every budget.

 Hat Sai Khao (also known as: White Sand Beach).
 The name speaks for itself: beautiful white sand beach with lots of hotels and restaurants along the road.
 It is the most developed area of Koh Chang although the beach is never crowded!
 Nice and easy to stay here with everything close at hand.

 Klong Prao offers more secluded hotels on a nice sandy beach, most of them quite isolated from bars and restaurants, but offer a great setting in a peaceful and quiet area.